Estate Planning: A complete Guide

 On the whole, it’s a misconception that Estate Planning is only about “making a will”.
 A will is only one component of a great and comprehensive estate plan.
 Other elements such as your marriage contracts/ capital gains tax and other income taxes you may owe to SARS must be taken into account in your estate plan to ensure that the process of finalising your estate once you have died is a smooth and easy process.

 Why is estate planning important?

-Essentially you need to think about those around you who depend on you financially or depend on the assets in your estate which you own.
-Because, often times in South Africa it is reported that many estates don’t have the sufficient liquidity required to settle debts, which then causes much financial hardship and stress upon those previously dependent on you who must then fend for themselves.
+Essentially you need to think about those around you who depend on you financially or depend on the assets in your estate that you own.
+Because, oftentimes in South Africa, it is reported that many estates don’t have the sufficient liquidity required to settle debts, which then causes much financial hardship and stress upon those previously dependent on you who must then fend for themselves.

 Tactical decisions should be made to best suit and protect your loved ones liquidity needs upon your death.
 This is because steep taxes such as death taxes and capital gains tax can really detract from what you want to pass on.
 So making strategic decisions to counteract this (within the law) is helpful.